nuuuwan/news_lk3_data/README.md

 *2024-07-08 16:20:00* · [`adaderanalk`](https://www.adaderana.lk/news/100375/govt-says-salary-hike-for-public-servants-not-possible-this-year-vat-increase-required-) · `en`

-Sri Lanka’s Treasury Secretary Mahinda Siriwardana has stated that the current Value Added Tax (VAT) rate will need to be raised from 18% to 20-21% to meet the demands of the public servants who are on strike for a salary increase.
+The Secretary to the Treasury Mahinda Siriwardana stated that granting the salary increase demanded by striking public servants would necessitate raising the current Value Added Tax (VAT) rate from 18% to between 20% and 21%.

-He had made this observation during a meeting at the President’s Office today (08), held under the patronage of President Ranil Wickremesinghe, according to the President’s Media Division (PMD).
+He emphasized that the government cannot impose such a burden on the public.
+Mr. Siriwardana made these remarks during a discussion held today (08) at the Presidential Secretariat, chaired by President Ranil Wickremesinghe, concerning the demands of public service trade unions, according to the President’s Media Division (PMD).

-It further said that the government is not prepared to fulfill this demand as it would impose an additional burden on the public.

-At the discussion chaired by President Wickremesinghe at the President’s Office, to address the demands presented by the striking trade unions, it was emphasised that a salary increase this year is not possible.

-However, the 2025 Budget will consider revising public service salaries based on the expert committee’s recommendations on salary disparities, the PMD reported.

-◼️
+The discussion addressed the trade union actions taken by several trade unions in the public service and explored potential positive solutions to their demands.
+It was noted that while a salary increase is not feasible this year, there is a plan to revise public service salaries in the 2025 Budget, based on recommendations from an expert committee investigating salary disparities, the statement said.

+...

 [Data](articles/e48d1edd.json)